Traveller08/investTrack/README.md

    # insert data from historical_prices.csv to database
    load data local  infile '..path to file..../historical_prices.csv' into table historicalPrices  fields terminated by ',' lines terminated by '\n' ignore 1 rows;

+   # if the above command throws an error run the below command and restart mysql-server
+   SET GLOBAL local_infile=1;

 ## Installation